-Interestingly, Battle-Cars started out on a completely different path, thus Rocket League as we know it today might never have existed.
+Interestingly, Battle-Cars started out on a completely different path.
+Had it not changed course, Rocket League as we know it today might never have existed.

 “At some point, we were like: either we have to stop playing this game, or we have to make this our new game because we’re not getting any work done on the other one.”

-Had the decision to pursue the original, destruction derby-esque idea been followed through, Rocket League “absolutely wouldn’t be what it is today,” reckons Silloway.
-“We knew the other game we were making was pretty fun but it turned out that when we threw the ball in there it became ten times better.
+Had the decision to pursue the original, destruction derby-esque idea been followed through, Rocket League “absolutely wouldn’t be what it is today,” Silloway reckons.
+“We knew the other game we were making was pretty fun, but it turned out that when we threw the ball in there it became ten times better.
 If we hadn’t done that, I think we would’ve ended up releasing the other version of the game.
-It was a really interesting fork in the road that we ended up having to choose what to do.”
+It was a really interesting fork in the road where we ended up having to choose what to do.”

-With a deep understanding of the Unreal Engine, then, Hagewood’s ability to make cars tumble around enclosed arenas with a degree of believability, and with an appreciation of how to make this overall experience fun, laid the foundations for what would eventually become Battle-Cars.
+With a deep understanding of the Unreal Engine, then, Hagewood’s ability to make cars tumble around enclosed arenas with a degree of believability, and with an appreciation of how to make this overall experience fun, the foundations were laid for what would eventually become Battle-Cars.

 While a community formed around Battle-Cars post release, undistinguished sales and reviews dealt Psyonix their biggest blow.
-They’d poured much effort into crafting a game they felt deserved more love and attention, however Silloway notes naive decisions made on marketing and promotional matters were likely what hampered the success of their first self-published release.
+They’d poured a lot of effort into crafting a game they felt deserved more love and attention.
+However, Silloway notes that naive decisions made on marketing and promotional matters were likely what hampered the success of their first self-published release.

-“I think we always thought we had maybe made a couple of mistakes back then when Battle-Cars came out,” he says.
-“Especially with our decisions around marketing and we felt we weren’t really able to get the word of mouth out to enough people.
-Then again, the people that we did reach were really addicted to the game and then they saw the merits of the game that we saw: a game that was super fun and super addictive.
+“I think we always thought we had maybe made a couple of mistakes back then when Battle-Cars came out, especially with our decisions around marketing,” he says.
+“We felt we weren’t really able to get the word out to enough people.
+Then again, the people that we did reach were really addicted to the game, and then they saw the merits that we saw: a game that was super fun and super addictive.

 “We always knew that if we could reach a bigger audience, polish up a couple of things, make it a little more accessible so that it’s not quite as difficult to get into, that we’d be able to do it better the next time.
 I think all of those things really paid off.”

-Given the less than stellar reception Battle-Cars endured, remaking what was essentially a very similar game – self-publishing for a second time, starting over, pouring yet more blood, sweat and tears into something that might not succeed – was a gamble, to the point where Silloway recalls being unsure of how it’d go right up until release.
-Alpha testing on Steam seemed to have went well, however the decision was made to close it down in order to refine the issues players had flagged up during feedback.
+Given the less than stellar reception Battle-Cars endured, remaking what was essentially a very similar game – self-publishing for a second time, starting over, pouring yet more blood, sweat, and tears into something that might not succeed – was a gamble, to the point where Silloway recalls being unsure of how it’d go right up until release.
+Alpha testing on Steam seemed to have gone well, however the decision was made to close it down in order to refine certain issues players had flagged.

-Similarly, beta tests pointed to burgeoning interest, yet, again, gauging just how much with any level of reliability was impossible.
-After all, many of the alpha and beta testers were members of the existing Battle-Cars community, thus Psyonix were altogether apprehensive.
-They’d been here before and understood the precarious balance between optimism and over-confidence.
+A similar pattern occurred in beta testing.
+There were signs of burgeoning interest, yet, again, gauging just how much interest with any level of reliability was impossible – after all, many of the alpha and beta testers were members of the existing Battle-Cars community.
+Thus, Psyonix was apprehensive.
+It’d been here before, and understood the precarious balance between optimism and overconfidence.